 Doug currently hails from the sunny Southern US, after growing up in the northeast and midwest.
 He’s a software consultant on Microsoft business systems by day, but by night he puts those radio classes he took in college to work podcasting for his own political podcast, Consider This, then later for TV Talk where he was fortuitously paired with Darrell Darnell.
 With the closing of TV Talk, he made the transition to GSM.
 He enjoys sci-fi, gaming & geocaching with his kids, and (of course) politics.
 Find him on Twitter @dougpayton.

-Host of Gotham Undercover, Stuff I Learned Yesterday
+Host of Gotham Undercover, Castle Rock Zone, Stuff I Learned Yesterday